SamchanThunder/tricohackathon2025/README.md

 # What we offer
 We offer:

-a chance for people to give their experiences and share interests. a personalized way for people, whether mentor or mentee, to form deep relationships. an opportunity for people to discover new interests and fields. a way for executives to find emerging talent.
+-a chance for people to give their experiences and share interests.

+-a personalized way for people, whether mentor or mentee, to form deep relationships.

+-an opportunity for people to discover new interests and fields.

+-a way for executives to find emerging talent.

 # How we built it
 React, Typescript, Firebase, CSS

 # If we had more time
 We would definitely love to expand on the functionality of our website through:

 -an improvement in our searching algorithm.

 -implementing a chatting function.

 -expanding to a mobile version of the website.

 -accessibility features (text-to-speech, magnification, screen reader, etc.).

 -an audio uploading feature for users.

 -a built-in video calling feature.